n3lly43/LONGA/README.md

-# Low Resource Speech Recognition
+# A Speech Recognition Tool for Low Resource Languages